mvolkmann/blog/src/nushell.md

 ## Overview

 {% aTargetBlank "https://www.nushell.sh", "Nushell" %} is "a new type of shell".
+"The goal of this project is to take the Unix philosophy of shells, where pipes connect simple commands together, and bring it to the modern style of development."
-It was created by Jonathan Turner, Yehuda Katz, and Andres Robalino.
+Nushell was created by Jonathan Turner, Yehuda Katz, and Andres Robalino.
 It is implemented in Rust.

+Nushell runs in Linux, macOS, and Windows.

 Unlike most shells where only strings are used for command input and output, Nushell supports many primitive and structured data types.